HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 > When creating your Theme you don't need to change all of them.
 Start changing only the Primary and Secondary and their cousins (`variant` and `on`).
 The rest of the attributes will, most of the time, do the job.

-As you can see the color attributes are divided in some colors like `colorPrimary`, and in how should the foreground of that color be, like `colorOnPrimary`.
+As you can see the color attributes are divided into some colors like `colorPrimary`, and in how should the foreground of that color be, like `colorOnPrimary`.

 ![Buttons](imgs/buttons.png)